 At the end of this program, students will be able to:

-- Translate research findings to direct evidence-based nursing practice.
+- Translate quality research findings to direct evidence-based nursing practice.

-- Develop organizational system changes for quality improvement in healthcare delivery in response to local and/or global community needs.
+- Develop organizational system changes for quality improvement in healthcare delivery in response to local and/or global community or workplace needs.

 - Apply optimal utilization of healthcare information technology across healthcare settings.

-- Advocate for the advancement of nursing and healthcare policy through sharing of science-based knowledge with healthcare policy makers.
+- Advocate for the advancement of nursing and healthcare policy and standards to improve health outcomes by addressing positive social change and social policy through sharing of science-based knowledge with healthcare leaders and policy makers.

 - Demonstrate leadership to facilitate collaborative teams for improving patient and populations health outcomes.

-- Utilize advanced nursing practice knowledge to implement methodologies to improve population health outcomes.
+- Utilize advanced nursing practice knowledge to implement methodologies to improve population and community health outcomes among culturally diverse populations.

-- Establish a foundation for lifelong learning for continual elevation of contributions to the field of nursing through active involvement in professional organizations and/or other professional bodies.
+- Establish a foundation for lifelong learning for continual elevation of contributions to the field of nursing through active involvement in professional organizations and/or other professional and community bodies.

 Changing specializations may increase a student’s expected time-to-degree completion and cost.